 Bilateral Economic Relations

-U.S. exports to Laos include metals, aircraft, vehicles, and agricultural products.
-U.S. imports from Laos include apparel, inorganic chemicals, agricultural products, and precious metals.
-Laos acceded to the World Trade Organization (WTO) in 2013 and is part of the ASEAN Economic Community (AEC).
+The Lao PDR is one of the fastest-growing economies in the region, and expects strong recovery from the COVID-19 pandemic.
+U.S. exports to the Lao PDR include metals, vehicles, and agricultural products.
+U.S. imports include apparel, inorganic chemicals, agricultural products, and precious metals.
+The Lao PDR acceded to the World Trade Organization (WTO) in 2013 and is part of the ASEAN Economic Community (AEC).
 Both of these organizations have required—and will continue to spur—trade and regulatory reforms, which should make the investment climate more attractive to U.S. companies.
 WTO and AEC requirements also reinforce fuller implementation of the conditions of the 2005 U.S.-Laos bilateral trade agreement.
-The United States and Laos have also signed a civil aviation agreement.
 The two countries also signed a Trade and Investment Framework Agreement in February 2016.

-Laos and the United States belong to a number of the same international organizations, including the United Nations, ASEAN Regional Forum, International Monetary Fund, World Trade Organization, and World Bank.
+The Lao PDR and the United States belong to a number of the same international organizations, including the United Nations, ASEAN Regional Forum, Mekong-U.S. Partnership, International Monetary Fund, World Trade Organization, and World Bank.
+The Lao PDR is a member of ASEAN and the United States is a Dialogue Partner.
+Lao PDR serves as the U.S. country coordinator within ASEAN from 2018-2021.

 More information about Laos is available from the Department of State and other sources, some of which are listed here: